< Recent Work | Transactions | Market Entry

 Investigation

-A Greyhawk team deployed to the country where they held meetings with government officials including senior figures at the telecoms regulator.
-The team also interviewed the expatriate managers of several international companies, security experts, diplomats and local lawyers.
+A Greyhawk team deployed to the country where they held meetings with government officials, including at the telecoms regulator.
+The team interviewed the expatriate managers of several international companies, security experts, diplomats, and local lawyers.
 We gathered extensive insight into the investment conditions that our client would face and the individuals who would be important “stakeholders”.
-We were provided with “non-public” documents setting out the government’s proposals in relation to telecoms regulation and taxation of foreign companies.
-A separate team analysed government documents, financial statements and academic studies.
+Officials keen to promote investment shared draft policy documents setting out government plans for telecoms regulation and taxation of foreign companies.
+The field team was supported by analysts in London who reviewed a range of media, NGO, and academic reports.

 Without disclosing the identity of our client, we created an in-depth profile of the government’s policy objectives, intentions for the telecoms sector and the wider political context.
-We mapped the growing role of the security services with respect to foreign investors and the telecoms sector in particular.
-Through contacts established during our work, Greyhawk arranged introductions to key government figures, including the Minister of Communications.
+We mapped the growing role of the security services with respect to foreign investors and the telecoms sector.
+At the appropriate time and as a result of the relationships established, Greyhawk arranged introductions to key government figures, including the Minister of Communications.

 "Greyhawk is commercially minded, approachable and gets you results."